 As long as New York City has these winters, and the street damage that results from them, you will always encounter potholes.
 There is also a chance that you may sustain injuries from them due to a bicycle, automobile or pedestrian accident.

 If you are injured by any road condition, including potholes, you may be able to secure damages from the city as well as the other negligent parties.
-The only way to know for certain is with a free case review from The Law Offices of Ivan M. Diamond.
+The only way to know for certain is with a free case review from Ivan Diamond, Bronx Personal Injury Lawyer.
 Contact us today to schedule an appointment.